druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 # PART 2 REACT

+The same part of this exercise takes the final solution in Part 1) and breaks it down into a few React components.
+The components used in the app are:

+Parents.JSX - Takes care of the logo
+Child.JSX - Takes care of an icon, Heading 1/ Navlinks and More Links GrandChild.JSX - Takes care of an icon, LONG Heading 1/ Navlinks GreatGrandChild.JSX - Takes care of an icon, 3rd Heading 1/ Navlinks

+The thought process are explained in the code comments and a summary presented in this file

+In separate files, break down the existing navigation menu into a few skeleton/Proof of concept React components

 * Step 1 - Install Babel Library - Babel is a great tool for transpiling React Code (JSX).
 It also transpiles ES6 code

 * Step 2 - Create webpack.config file